yobazy/festify-2.0/README.md

 ## Setup

-Install dependencies with `npm install`.
+Install dependencies with `npm install`, `gem install`

+Create .env file in root folder, input information in such as how was done in .env example.

+## Running the App

 Run `npm start` in client folder.

-Run `bin rails` in main project folder.
+Run `bin/rails s` in main project folder.

 ## URLs
 The app can be viewed at the following URL once setup: